freema/mcp-design-system-extractor/README.md

    - Search for components by their purpose or function
    - Available purposes: "form inputs" (input fields, selects, checkboxes), "navigation" (menus, breadcrumbs, tabs), "feedback" (alerts, toasts, modals), "data display" (tables, cards, lists), "layout" (grids, containers, dividers), "buttons" (all button types), "progress" (loaders, spinners), "media" (images, videos, carousels)
    - Flexible pattern matching for finding components by use case
+   - Supports pagination with `page` and `pageSize` parameters (default: 50 per page)

 10. **get_component_composition_examples**
     - Gets examples of how components are combined together in real-world patterns and layouts
     - Returns HTML examples showing the component used with other components in forms, cards, layouts, or complex UI patterns
     - Helps understand how components work together in practice
     - Optional limit parameter to control number of examples returned

+11. **get_external_css** ⚠️ **TOKEN-OPTIMIZED**
+    - **DEFAULT**: Returns ONLY design tokens + file stats (avoids token limits)
+    - **Does NOT return CSS content** by default (prevents 25K token limit errors)
+    - Extracts & categorizes tokens: colors, spacing, typography, shadows, breakpoints
+    - Use `includeFullCSS: true` only when you specifically need CSS content
+    - Security-protected: only accepts URLs from the same domain as your Storybook
+    - **Perfect for design token extraction without hitting response size limits**

 ## Example Usage